 Greg Skidmore is a litigation partner in the Washington, D.C. office of Kirkland & Ellis, focusing on complex commercial litigation and appellate litigation in federal and state courts across the country.

 Greg has represented clients in litigation matters involving a wide range of practice areas, including appellate, antitrust, bankruptcy, ERISA, the False Claims Act, government contracts, and administrative and regulatory.
-His representations have spanned a number of different industries, including pharmaceuticals, finance, aviation, insurance, defense contracting, telecommunications, and emerging technologies.
+His representations have spanned a number of different industries, including pharmaceuticals, oil and gas, finance, aviation, insurance, defense contracting, telecommunications, and emerging technologies.
 Greg has resolved cases with motions practice, represented clients at trial and argued appeals in multiple federal appellate courts.

 Solis v.
 Malkani, 638 F.3d 269 (4th Cir.
 2011): successfully argued for affirmance of a district court order awarding client fees for serving as an independent fiduciary appointed to oversee an ERISA plan.

 Grayson v.
 AT&T, et al., 15 A.3d 219 (D.C.
 2011) (en banc): in a case of first impression, authored successful en banc petition and brief arguing that District of Columbia courts, like federal courts, require a plaintiff to allege an injury-in-fact to have standing.